Feiyu-Yao/Feiyu-Yao1.github.io/index.md

 ### Deep Learning

-Vehicle Detection on haze pictures (My model performs the best)
+Vehicle Detection on haze pictures (My model performs the best in class)